Coaching & Technical Staff

 Mr. Cassar resides with his wife, Jennifer, in Sandy, UT, and has three children – daughters Sloan and Dylan and son Luke.

-Now entering his third season as a member of the Real Salt Lake technical staff, former MLS player Miles Joseph has been a part of 38 wins across all competitions the last two years, kicking off his coaching career with a number of milestones in Real Salt Lake’s history-making 2010 campaign.
+A former MLS player, Joseph started his coaching career with a number of milestones in Real Salt Lake’s history-making 2010 campaign.
 Fans saw an RSL team set innumerable team records and set various League marks under the tutelage of Joseph and the RSL Technical Staff, including a new mark for goal difference (+25) in the non-shootout era.
 Last year, RSL became the first U.S./Canadian team to advance to the CONCACAF Champions League Final, dropping a 2-3 aggregate scoreline to Monterrey (Mex.).

 Mr. Joseph, a native of Clifton, N.Y., played in six MLS seasons from 1996-2001 for the (NY/NJ) MetroStars, Columbus Crew and Dallas Burn.
 Joseph scored 12 career goals in 125 total games for the teams, and was a teammate of current RSL Head Coach Jason Kreis during the 2001 campaign in Dallas.